 Those burgers were delicious.
 Shang ordered the special burger, Barichara and he claimed that it was the best burger he had ever eaten.
 It was a good recommendation!

 Back in the hostel, we ran into a French couple whom we met at the viewpoint.
 They bought a packet of the delicacy of Santander, hormigas culonas, big-bottom ants.
 Yes, they are a delicacy, a speciality of Santander for it is loaded with protein and low in saturated fats.
 They are usually fried or roasted.
-Being adventurous, I accepted the offer for a couple of hormigas culonas without much persuation from my friends.
+Being adventurous, I accepted the offer for a couple of hormigas culonas without much persuasion from my friends.

 Well, it was crispy and had not much taste except for the salt for seasoning.
 Surprisingly, I was able to stomach it better than fried mealworm I tried once before.

 We stayed on for another night and woke up to a lazing morning.
-Visited Capilla de Santa Barbara, a 400 years old chapel that situates on top of the town, a hard to miss.
+Visited Capilla de Santa Barbara, a 400 years old chapel that situates on the top of the town, a hard to miss.
 The interior was simple with a small altar.

 We squeezed in some time to stop by the cemetery where yellow feet lie.
 Yellow feet, also known as patiamarillos in Spanish refer to the people of Barichara.
 It is named after the yellow coloured streets.